PuppetGroup-UniStuttgart/UniStuttgart-PuppetGroup-gRPCGeneric/README.md

     publicIP: Public IP of the Amazon EC2 instance in order to initiate session
     moduleName: Name of the Puppet Module which is to be deployed onto the EC2 instance (As available in the Puppet Forge)
     installFile: Git link where install.pp file is present.
 This is required to run the Puppet Module

-NOTE: Please maintain order of input to the method if you are manually invoking the API & naming convention